amd/ZenDNN/docs/operator/lowoha_reorder_operator.md

 - **Source Memory Layout:** Contiguous source memory is fastest; strided source with last_stride=1 can still use optimal path
 - **Destination Memory:** Always written contiguously (strided destination not currently supported)
 - **Granularity:** Per-tensor is fastest with optimal support; per-channel/per-group use reference implementation
-- **FP32 ↔ BF16 Conversion:** Simple conversion (no scale/zp) is fastest; scaled conversion follows the same granularity performance characteristics as quantization/dequantization
+ - **Float ↔ Float Conversion (FP32, BF16, F16):** Simple conversion (no scale/zp) is fastest.
+The optimal `native` path is the AVX-512 per-tensor path with contiguous source memory (or 2D -> [x, 1]/ 3D -> [x, y, 1] padded stride).
+Availability of this path follows the implementation's current ISA/runtime selection logic for `native`; this documentation does not guarantee a separate F16C-specific dispatcher check or fallback for FP32 ↔ F16 / BF16 ↔ F16 conversions.
+BF16 ↔ F16 conversion goes through FP32 in registers, so it has the same per-element cost as two 16-bit ↔ FP32 conversions fused together.
 - **Dynamic Quantization:** Adds a min/max scan pass over the source data before quantization.
 For per-tensor, this scans all elements sequentially.
 For per-channel and per-group, the scan is parallelized with OpenMP.
 The compute-only mode (`dst = nullptr`) can be used to separate the parameter computation from the quantization step.